-The bench Romeo & Juliet doesn’t only offer comfortable sitting, but also brings air of nature with it: There are two planting pots included, small trees can be planted in them for example.
-According to the name of the bench, both plants are unified, but cannot really be together.
+The Romeo & Juliet bench doesn’t only offer comfortable sitting, but also brings a breath of nature with it: there are two planting pots included, in which small trees can be planted, for example.
+As per the bench’s name, both plants are combined though they cannot really be together.

-Romeo & Juliet was presented by Stijn Goethals, Koen Baeyens and Basile Graux in the year 2004, when the city Kortrijk opened a competition for street-furniture.
+Romeo & Juliet was introduced by Stijn Goethals, Koen Baeyens and Basile Graux in 2004 when the city of Kortrijk opened a competition for street furniture.
 The bench is produced by the Belgian company Extremis today.
-Romeo & Juliet isn’t only a place to sit a while for pedestrians, but it simultaneously spreads green air in an often urban or industrial surrounding.
+Romeo & Juliet isn’t only a place for passers-by to sit for a while, as it simultaneously spreads natural air in an often urban or industrial surrounding.

-The bench Romeo & Juliet by Extremis consists of long wooden bars with two round holes.
-A planting pot has been integrated in every hole, to plant small trees.
-As well as Romeo and Juliet, the trees are destined to stay together without really being it.
-So to say, the bench floats between both trees.
+The Romeo & Juliet bench by Extremis consists of long wooden bars with two round holes.
+A planting pot has been integrated into every hole to plant small trees.
+Just like Romeo and Juliet, the trees are destined to stay beside each other without really being together.
+The bench floats between both trees, so to say.

 The design of the bench and the included plants offer an especially attractive appearance.
-Of course it was also thought of the well-being of the plants: The pot’s construction consists of an interior and exterior cube.
-The room between the cubes (the exterior one is fixed at the bench) is about 10 cm thick.
-This room serves as water-saver and does furthermore offer enough “breathing room” to the plants, so that they live careless.
+Of course the wellbeing of the plants was also considered: the pot’s construction consists of an interior and exterior pot.
+The space between both pots (with the bench being attached to the exterior one) is about 10 cm underneath.
+This space serves as a waterholder and furthermore gives enough ‘breathing space’ to the plants so that they do not fade away.

-Naturally Romeo & Juliet by extremis are also exceptionally adapted to projects: Several benches behind each other ensure that the trees stay in the same distance from each other.
-This ensures a holistic architectural image that spreads quietness.
-But also in private areas, Romeo & Juliet fulfill their duty.
+Naturally Romeo & Juliet by extremis is also well suited to projects: placing several benches behind each other ensures that the trees stay the same distance from each other.
+This makes a holistic architectural image that radiates calmness.
+But Romeo & Juliet also meets demands in private areas.

-The materials that Extremis uses to manufacture Romeo & Juliet are Iroko-hardwood with FSC-seal, galvanized and with it stainless steel for the housing and polyester for the plant pots.
+The materials that Extremis uses to manufacture Romeo & Juliet are Iroko hardwood with FSC certification, galvanised and thus rust-free steel for the frame and polyester for the plant pots.